exchai93-zz/culture_assessment/README.md

 **Clone this repository**
 ```
 $ git clone https://github.com/exchai93/culture_assessment.git
+$ cd culture_assessment
 ```

 ## My approach

 I decided to tackle this project using a front-end implemented solution

+**Testing:** I decided to use Mocha testing framework and Chai for expectations.
+This allowed me to make unit tests simple to

 ## User Stories MVP
 ```